 Behavioral issues are complicated: there are so many factors to one’s behavior (Ex: genetics, environment, individual personality, anxiety, developmental phases, trauma and/or adoption issues, medications, chemical imbalance) that it is difficult to pinpoint what one or more things contribute to any individual’s problem and how to help your child.

 It is not unheard of for a 4-year-old to have trouble dealing with anger but my son’s reactions are sometimes much more extreme than other kids his age.
 He often times acts out defiantly and with aggression when he is angry if I tell him “No” to something.
 When in one of these tantrums he hits, bites, kicks, yells, says mean things and throws things.
-Sometimes these violent rages can last up to 30 minutes or longer.
+Sometimes these violent rages can last up to an hour or longer.

 A term called ‘anger overload,’ coined by David Gottieb PhD, “refers to the intense anger response by the child to a perceived insult or rejection.
 The rejection can seem quite minor to parents or others.”

 Anger overload is a term for any person with issues managing anger, not specifically adopted children, however the description of anger overload manifesting as oppositional defiant disorder happens to fit our son perfectly.
 We have been using the tips and suggestions David gave on how to deal with my son’s anger episodes and they have been helping for us although it’s a painfully slow process.
 We hope that with consistent guidance my son will continue to learn over time to manage his anger.

 There are opposing theories about a term referred to as ‘primal wound’ – that ALL adopted children (even those adopted at birth) have trouble with attachment and/or anxiety due to abandonment issues.